Leadership Inside Out

 Through this fieldtrip, you will;

-Date: Friday, June 21st
+Date: Friday, July 31

-Lunch: Lunch provided.
+Lunch: Lunch provided

-Here's What Past Participants Have Said
+Here's What Past Students Have Said

 “Learning outside of the classroom with real life scenarios to teach leadership in a new and exciting way.”